Federal government to seek settlement in ‘60s Scoop case

 The federal government will offer to negotiate a settlement in a class-action lawsuit known as the ‘60s Scoop case in which indigenous people say they lost their cultural identity when they were removed as children from their homes on reserves to be placed with non-aboriginal families.

-The government told The Globe and Mail it is willing to enter talks that could end the long-running court dispute after federal lawyers informed a judge of Ontario’s Superior Court that they would not cross-examine two aging First Nations elders who were prepared to take the stand, and that the government had no more evidence to tender.
+The government told The Globe and Mail it is willing to enter talks that could end the long-running court dispute after federal lawyers informed a judge of Ontario’s Superior Court that they would not cross-examine two aging First Nations elders who were prepared to testify, and that the government had no more evidence to tender.

-“We have a mandate to negotiate now for a settlement,” a government source told The Globe and Mail on Wednesday.
+“We have a mandate to negotiate now for a settlement,” a government source told The Globe on Wednesday.
 “What they are going to do is see if they can get together and get an agreement in principle and pursue actual settlement talks.”

 The class-action suit seeks redress for what the plaintiffs say was the government’s failure to ensure that, after being taken from their communities by child-welfare authorities, the children were allowed to maintain their traditions and customs and to obtain the benefits that flow to aboriginal people, such as free postsecondary tuition.